Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“The high costs of facility-based care have become unsustainable, and programs are needed that can achieve functional improvement at reduced costs,” says the study’s first author, Joshua Johnson, DPT, PhD, Director of Outcomes Research in Cleveland Clinic’s Department of Physical Medicine and Rehabilitation.
+“The high costs of facility-based care have become untenable, and programs are needed that can achieve functional improvement at reduced costs,” says the study’s first author, Joshua Johnson, DPT, PhD, Director of Outcomes Research in Cleveland Clinic’s Department of Physical Medicine and Rehabilitation.
 “Our initial experience indicates that such a program is feasible.”

 Alternatives to facility-based rehab needed